 - Lack of job training

-PICC is committed to combatting worker exploitation, and improving conditions for immigrant and refugee workers throughout Pennsylvania.
-Currently, PICC is a member of the Raise the Wage PA campaign, which advocates for a raise of the PA minimum wage to $10.10/hour.
+PICC is committed to combating worker exploitation, and improving conditions for immigrant and refugee workers throughout Pennsylvania.